Election count shows Turkey's Erdogan under threshold needed to avoid presidential election runoff

-ANKARA, Turkey (AP) — Turkey’s state-run news agency says voter support for President Recep Tayyip Erdogan has dipped below the majority required to win reelection outright, making a May 28 runoff presidential election more likely.
+ANKARA, Turkey (AP) — Voter support for Turkish President Recep Tayyip Erdogan dipped below the majority required to win reelection outright with the ballot count nearly completed Sunday, making a May 28 runoff presidential election more likely.

-With almost 91% of ballot boxes counted, Erdogan had 49.9% of the vote, according to the Anadolu Agnecy.
+With almost 91% of ballot boxes counted, Erdogan had 49.9% of the vote, according to the state-run Anadolu Agency.
 His main challenger, opposition leader Kemal Kilicdaroglu, had 44.4% as the gap between the two shrank.

-Meanwhile, the opposition-leaning Anka news agency reported that with nearly all votes counted, Erdogan had 49% and Kilicdaroglu 45%.
+Meanwhile, the opposition-leaning Anka news agency reported that with 95% of ballot boxes counted, Erdogan had 49% and Kilicdaroglu 45%.

+If neither candidate secures more than 50%, the two will compete in a run-off vote in two weeks.
+Turkey's election authority, the Supreme Electoral Board, said it was providing numbers to competing political parties “instantly” but would not make the results public until the count was completed and finalized.

 The state-run Anadolu Agency said Erdogan was leading with 51% of the vote, while Kemal Kilicdaroglu, his main challenger, had garnered 43% after 75% of ballot boxes were tallied.
 The ANKA news agency said that with ballots from 76% of boxes counted, Erdogan had won 48% compared to Kilicdaroglu’s 46%.